tienna/rosetta-java-governance--operators/stakeRegistration.md

 ### Step 5.2: Submit sign transaction in rosetta

-Copy unsign message from Step 4.1 and adding signatures from step 5.1 to `signatures` areas:
+Copy unsigned message from Step 4.1 and adding signatures from step 5.1 to `signatures` areas:
 ```json
 {
     "network_identifier": {